zqyq/Mahalanobis-Distance-based-Multi-view-Optimal-Transport-for-Multi-view-Crowd-Localization/README.md

 ## Training
-For training, please firstly pretrain camera-view encoder and decoder with camera-view loss.
-And then load pretrained camera-view model for full pipline training with both camera-view loss and ground-plane loss.
+For training, first pretrain the camera-view encoder and decoder using the camera-view loss.
+Once the pretraining is complete, load the pretrained camera-view model for full pipeline training, incorporating both the camera-view loss and ground-plane loss.

 ## Testing
 For testing on the CVCS dataset, the evaluation process involves randomly selecting five views from the view pool, which may result in non-reproducible experimental results.
 To ensure consistency, we provide the specific samples used in our experiments.
 Please refer to "CVCS_test_image_path.txt" for the details.